 Before the pandemic, many organizations allowed employees to work from home occasionally.
-Now, remote work will become part of the new normal.
+Now, remote work is part of the new normal.

-Employees will rotate frequently — if not daily — between the office and remote work to promote safer occupancy levels.
-Office-based work will become more intentional with employees coming on-site to attend meetings or accomplish a specific objective.
-The hybrid office will be a primary destination for team meetings, social gatherings, highly collaborative project meetings and creative brainstorming.
+Employees rotate frequently — if not daily — between the office and remote work.
+Office-based work is more intentional with employees coming on-site to attend meetings or accomplish a specific objective.
+The hybrid office is a primary destination for team meetings, social gatherings, highly collaborative project meetings and creative brainstorming.

 To support this new office dynamic, organizations must rethink their physical spaces to accommodate more meeting rooms and huddle spaces and fewer assigned cubicles and desks.
-These spaces will need to be equipped with easy-to-use, touchless videoconferencing technology as nearly every meeting will include at least one remote participant.
+These spaces need to be equipped with easy-to-use videoconferencing technology as nearly every meeting includes at least one remote participant.

-Organizations must also determine which spaces will require a reservation and which will be first come, first serve.
+Organizations must also determine which spaces require a reservation and which are first come, first serve.
 Office hoteling applications and room reservation systems allow employees to easily pre-book spaces or desks so they can ensure maximum productivity on the days they are in the office.

 Lastly, organizations should consider implementing wayfinding technology to provide interactive maps throughout the office.
-Given the changes we’ve discussed so far, the hybrid office will look very different from the pre-pandemic office.
+Given the changes we've discussed so far, your hybrid office might look different from the pre-pandemic office.
 Wayfinding and digital signage solutions can help employees orient themselves to the new office layout and avoid wasting time trying to find teammates and locate their next meeting.